cloudmesh-community/fa18-523-57/paper/paper.md

 1. Ramp Up Time is the time taken to execute all the threads or layers and their iterations.
-This time for code execution using PyTorch is much faster than its competitor TensorFlow, in that it uses dynamic creation of graphs rather than the static ones in TensorFlow [@fa18-523-57-PyTorch-tensorflow].
+This time for code execution using PyTorch is much faster than its competitor TensorFlow [@fa18-523-57-PyTorch-tensorflow], in that it uses dynamic creation of graphs rather than the static ones in TensorFlow [@fa18-523-57-PyTorch-tensorflow].
 Here, the compilation time for the code is much smaller for PyTorch, it uses GPU to increase the speed of execution and the graph is built during run-time, making it significantly faster than TensorFlow [@fa18-523-57-PyTorch-tensorflow].
 2. Debugging in PyTorch is easy as the underlying language is Python, which is a common language used by developers and it is quite easier when compared to TensorFlow.
 We can use print statements to keep track of what values our